 Netherlands Enterprise Agency, RVO

 Do you pay tax on income from a substantial business interest (box 2)?
 For example, you are partner in a company or a director/major shareholder (dga)?
-You will pay less income tax in box 2.
+You now pay less income tax in box 2.

-In 2024, you pay 33% tax in the high rate of box 2 (top rate).
-This applies from a taxable income of €67,000.
+In 2024, you paid 33% tax in the high rate of box 2 (top rate).
+This applied from a taxable income of €67,000.

-As of 2025, this top rate will be 31% from a taxable income of €67,804.
+As of 2025, this top rate is 31% from a taxable income of €67,804.

 In box 2, you pay tax on income from a substantial business interest.
 You have a substantial interest if you: